dorjeduck/llm.mojo/README.md

 This project is a port of Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) to [Mojo](https://docs.modular.com/mojo), currently in beta and subject to changes.
 Users should expect to encounter bugs and unfinished features.
 Visit [llm.c](https://github.com/karpathy/llm.c) for a detailed explanation of the original project.

-This repository has not yet been updated to Mojo version 24.5 due to a known issue: [parallelize won't work with local variables](https://github.com/modularml/mojo/issues/3483)
+Please note that this repository has not yet been updated to Mojo version 24.5 due to a known issue: [parallelize won't work with local variables](https://github.com/modularml/mojo/issues/3483)

 ## Implementation